Code of Business Conduct & Ethics

 The Company has an obligation to act as a responsible corporate citizen.
 The Company also takes steps to review actions in furtherance of corporate social responsibility and considers public issues of significance which affect its employees, investors, and other key stakeholders.

 Any reference to “Company” in this Code of Business Conduct and Ethics shall mean the Company and all of its subsidiaries.

 2. Compliance with Laws, Rules and Regulations

 We are strongly committed to conducting our business affairs with honesty and integrity and in full compliance with all applicable laws, rules and regulations.
 No employee, officer or director of the Company shall commit an illegal or unethical act, or instruct others to do so, for any reason.

-If you believe that any practice raises questions as to compliance with this Code or applicable law, rule or regulation or if you otherwise have questions regarding any law, rule or regulation, please contact the General Counsel.
+If you believe that any practice raises questions as to compliance with this Code, other Company policies or applicable law, rule or regulation or if you otherwise have questions regarding any law, rule or regulation, please contact the General Counsel.
 The Company also holds information and training sessions to promote compliance with the laws, rules and regulations that affect our business.

 3. Trading on Inside Information

 Using non-public, Company information to trade in securities, or providing a family member, friend or any other person with a “tip”, is illegal.
 All such non-public information should be considered inside information and should never be used for personal gain.
 You are required to familiarize yourself and comply with the Company’s policy against insider trading, copies of which are distributed to all employees, officers and directors and are available from the General Counsel.
 You should contact the General Counsel with any questions about your ability to buy or sell securities.

 Confidential proprietary information generated and gathered in our business is a valuable Company asset.
 Protecting this information plays a vital role in our continued growth and ability to compete, and all proprietary information should be maintained in strict confidence, except when disclosure is authorized by the Company or required by law.